campudus/tableaux/GETTING_STARTED.md

 ## 2.1.
 Data retrieval

-First of all the schema is structured in tables and columns.
+The schema is structured in tables and columns.
 A table consists of a set of columns and of course its rows.
 All API endpoints are generic and therefore are not bound to your schema at all.
 The next three examples will show you how to traverse the data structure.

+### Retrieving tables

 `GET /tables`